 These books are hardcover and full of silly stories!
 You will also find the same puzzles in the back of the books that the Very First Reading Set has.

 The stories do not build in difficulty.
 They all contain all different phonograms and areas of phonics.
 The stories will say that they are highlighting a skill such as the “oa” phonogram, but the stories also contain many other phonograms.
-This is just different from the progression of other easy phonics books.
+This is just different from the progression of other easy kindergarten books.

 I would still recommend these books though because I think they are great for kids who have completed (or close to completing) a phonics curriculum.
 These stories are so imaginative and original – your kids will love them!